Coolest hidden gems in New Zealand

 For foodies, the farmers market on Friday mornings is a great opportunity to see a real rural farmers market, where fresh honey is sold by beekeepers, produce from nearby farms is freshly harvested and locally baked goods are still warm from the oven.
 This market has won the award for NZ’s best farmers market many times in recent years; and with the friendly local stallholders and incredibly fresh goods on sale, it’s easy to see why.

 For racing enthusiasts, Manfeild race track is right near the centre of town and hosts regular motorsport meets, as well as horse racing and equestrian events.
-If you’re a petrol head, the Manfeild complex is a great spot to take in car and motorcycle racing.
-This historic track has hosted many iconic races and racing celebrities over the years and is renowned for its banked corners and fast straights.
+If you’re a petrol head, the Manfeild complex is a great spot to take in car and motorbike racing.
+This historic track has hosted many iconic races and racing celebrities over the years.
 For animal lovers, equestrian events range from dressage to the National Miniature Horse show and everything in between.

 New Zealand’s South Island is large and mountainous and contains only a quarter of the population.
 But with beautiful cities like Queenstown and Dunedin, it’s no wonder the South Island hosts a huge number of tourists every year.
 There’s more to it than just the tourist hotspots though, so check out these little towns to get off the beaten track and find something special.

 1. Hanmer Springs – alpine escape